-The WSOL has supported this transformation through service, outreach, and innovative fundraising.
+The League has supported this transformation through service, outreach, and innovative fundraising.
 From funding the Symphony’s first annual pops concert in 1996 to contributing nearly 4,000 volunteer hours annually, the League has worked side-by-side with the orchestra to make it the outstanding ensemble it is today.
 Since 2000, the League has contributed over $640,000 to the WSO, a record amount for a support organization of its size.

 As a League volunteer you can provide needed assistance: working behind the scenes at rehearsals, transporting and hosting guest artists, providing office support and ushering at concerts or other events.
-Volunteers gain insight into the Symphony's operations, while enjoying membership benefits such as discounts on League events, advance notice about upcoming events to obtain best available seats, a members-only newsletter and social events with Symphony musicians.
-If you're interested in joining the League, download the Membership Form 2018-2019.
+Volunteers gain insight into the Symphony's operations, while enjoying membership benefits such as discounts on League events, advance notice about upcoming events to obtain best available seats, a monthly newsletter and social events with Symphony musicians.
+If you're interested in joining the League, download the Membership Form.
 New members are always warmly welcomed at a reception hosted by the League's Board of Directors.

 As a League member, you will enjoy such benefits as:

-Please consider becoming a valued member of The Williamsburg Symphony Orchestra League.
+Please consider becoming a valued member of the League.
+Membership form can be found here.
 If you have any questions please do not hesitate to contact our Membership Chair, Marie Mamikonian, at cell (630) 390-6170